Cotya/magento-composer-installer/README.md

 Make sure the .modman directory exists before updating.
 There is a fallback in place that will try to find the directory relative to your vendor dir if it wasn't found in the first place.

-If your modman-root-dir configuration is not "htdocs/.modman" you'll need a ".basedir" file inside ".modman" that specifies where to find the htdocs folder.
+If you want to still use the original modman script, too, and if your modman-root-dir configuration is not "htdocs/.modman" you'll need a ".basedir" file inside ".modman" that specifies where to find the htdocs folder.

-Currently the PHP port of modman doesn't support these alternate paths.
-So deploying the packages to the Magento core will result in invalid symlinks.
-And as there might be some more feautures you've been using in your modman configuration files that may not be supported yet, there is still a valid reason to use Colin Mollenhour's original script to deploy the modman packages into you Magento core instead.

-In this case you will not want to have the magento-composer-installer deploy the packages.
-So this can be disables:
+Should you choose to only use the original modman script to deploy packages, you will not want to have the magento-composer-installer deploy the packages.
+So this can be disabled:

 ```json
 {